Year 10 & 11 Options

 Exam board: UAL

-You will explore many aspects of performance and production and develop as an artist, an academic and as a person developing resilience, responsibility, organisation, critical & creative thinking, teamwork and professionalism.
-A variety of performance opportunities will allow you to put your skills and technique into practice.
+and a person.
+This course will enable students to develop resilience, responsibility, organisation, critical and creative thinking, teamwork, and professionalism.
+A variety of performance opportunities allow students to put their skills and technique into practice.
 Such projects include: From page to stage – bringing a text to life, devising, scripted performance, personal research project and presentation.
-All practical work will be produced to the highest technical standard at King Alfred’s very own Phoenix Theatre and be internally marked externally moderated.
+All practical work is produced to the highest technical standard at King Alfred’s very own Phoenix Theatre.
+It is then internally marked and externally moderated.

 Assessment of work

 Practical assessments are carried out through a series of projects based on real industry scenarios and academic tasks.
-Projects are accompanied by written work varying from essays to presentations to journals that document student progress.

 Qualification Structure